 Reserves are specific amounts set aside for either future policy purposes, called Earmarked Reserves, or to cover contingencies, called General Reserve.
 Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
 Expenditure is then debited to the Comprehensive Income and Expenditure Statement when it is incurred.
-The reserve is then appropriated back into the General Fund Balance in the Movement in Reserves for the General Fund Balance in the Movement in Reserves Statement so there is no net charge against council tax for the expenditure.
+The reserve is then appropriated back into the General Fund Balance in the Movement in Reserves Statement so there is no net charge against council tax for the expenditure.

-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, retirement and employee benefits and do not represent usable resources for the Authority - these reserves are explained in the relevant notes.
+Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, retirements and employee benefits and do not represent usable resources for the Authority - these reserves are explained in the relevant notes.